 Finally, Pattern is a basic element of visual design and I like to use people to break the rhythm of patterns.

-Visit my website at: www.joebaraban.com and be sure to check out my workshop schedule at the top of this blog.
-Next February in conjunction with Epic Photo Tours, I’ll be leading a group to Myanmar.
-My next Springtime Workshop will be next May in Portugal.
+Visit my website at: www.joebaraban.com, and check out my 2015 workshop schedule at the top of this blog.
+My next Springtime Workshop will be in Portugal next May, and I have two spots left in my photo tour in conjunction with Epic Photo Tours to Myanmar next February.
 Come shoot with me sometime.